kumu/docs/overview/kumus-architecture.md

 ## Maps

-In Kumu, a **map** is a collection of elements, connections, and loops.
-A map can remember specific positions for all of its elements, and it can remember the positions of any labels that represent loops.
+In Kumu, a **map** is a collection of elements, connections, and loops—each map can remember a full list of which elements, connections, and loops should be included.

 A map can also remember a few default settings:
 - **Default view** — the view whose rules will be applied to the map by default.